14 Nov ONLINE | Worldwide Pinhole Photography Day | April

 A pinhole camera is a simple camera without a lens and with a single small aperture, a pinhole – effectively a light-proof box with a small hole in one side.
 Light from a scene passes through this single point and projects an inverted image on the opposite side of the box. (from Wikipedia).

 It is completely dark on all the other sides of the box including the side where the point is created.
 This part is usually painted black, but black boxes are also used for this purpose.
 There is also a thin screen which looks like a projector sheet, and is put in between the dark side adjacent to the pinhole.

-This workshop is appropriate for any level photographer and uses traditional processing chemicals; no experience is required.
-Wear an apron or shirt that can get wet.
-This is a family-friendly class, however for general safety, a parent must accompany children under 15 years old.
+This workshop is appropriate for any level photographer and uses any digital camera.
+While we make this a family-friendly class, for general safety, a parent should supervise children with sharp knives.

 For students who want to add images to include on the international pinhole gallery website, sign up online at pinholeday.org.